winton/mover/README.markdown

 Article.move_to(
   ArticleArchive,
-  :copy => true,          # Do not delete Article after move :generic => true,       # Do not use ON DUPLICATE KEY UPDATE (MySQL only, not recommended) :magic => 'updated_at', # Custom magic column
+  :copy => true,          # Do not delete Article after move :generic => true,       # UPDATE using a JOIN instead of ON DUPLICATE KEY UPDATE (slower on MySQL) :magic => 'updated_at', # Custom magic column
-  :quick => true          # You are certain there will not be a primary key collision )
+  :quick => true          # You are certain only INSERTs are necessary, no UPDATEs )
 </pre>